-With a track record in business advice, photography and film I love tackling the challenges organisations and businesses face in attracting clients, volunteers or new customers.
+With a track record in business advice, photography and film I love helping organisations and businesses overcome the challenges they face in attracting clients, volunteers or new customers.
 I can develop a marketing strategy for your business or script, film and produce media-rich content for your own website.
-I help organisations and individuals overcome their marketing difficulties through good communication.

-I avoided arrest whilst projecting a ‘Save Our Libraries’ campaign film onto the front wall of the British Library at the height of the rush hour and encouraged Michael Eavis (Lab) and James Heappey MP (Con) to stand together and sing my rather tongue in cheek version of William Blake’s ‘Jerusalem’ highlighting the loss of Glastonbury’s banks.
-Our community campaign contributed to a Parliamentary Select Committee exploring the impact of bank closures.
-My proudest moment was hearing that the Chief Executive of Nationwide Bank had closely followed our media campaign on television and decided to offer our town a Nationwide branch.
-It was a grand day for the town when it finally opened its doors to serve the community (in the old Lloyds Bank building).
-They needed 350 new accounts to make the business viable and received 1200 applications.
+I avoided arrest whilst projecting a ‘Save Our Libraries’ campaign film onto the front wall of the British Library at the height of the rush hour and encouraged Michael Eavis (Lab) and James Heappey MP (Con) to stand together and sing a tongue in cheek version of William Blake’s ‘Jerusalem’ highlighting the loss of Glastonbury’s banks.
+Our community run campaign contributed to a Parliamentary Select Committee exploring the impact of rural bank closures.
+My proudest moment was hearing the Chief Executive of Nationwide Bank, who had closely followed our rather left field media campaign on television, offering our town its very own Nationwide branch.
+It was a grand day for Glastonbury when it finally opened its doors to serve the community (ironically in the old Lloyds Bank building).
+Nationwide stated that they would need 350 new accounts to make the bank viable.
+They received more than 1200 applications.

-I‘ve cantered round Glastonbury dressed as a horse (pursued by the Deputy Mayor), written for the International Banker magazine and I’m still taken aback Alan Bennett rang me at home one evening to offer us his personal support for our Library campaign.
+I‘ve cantered round Glastonbury dressed as a horse (pursued by the Deputy Mayor), written for the International Banker magazine and I’m still taken aback Alan Bennett rang our home to offer us his personal support for our Library campaign film.

 I love being a Fellow of the Royal Society of Arts, which gives me the opportunity to meet so many creative individuals in the South West.
-I currently serve as the Vice Chair of Glastonbury’s Neighbourhood Plan committee with a particular interests are in tree planting, pollination corridors and foraging zones.
-I’m producing a series of short films on West Country artists and have designed websites for Albion and help create the national competition A Poem for Europe and currently making six short films about local food producers.
+I currently serve as the Vice Chair of Glastonbury’s Neighbourhood Plan committee.
+My particular interests are in tree planting, pollination corridors and foraging zones.
+I’m producing a series of short films on West Country artists, have designed websites for Albion and A Poem for Europe and currently making six short films about local food producers.

-Away from dry land I consider myself fortunate to have survived a Force 10 during the Fastnet Yacht Race, whilst raising money for a children’s medical charity.
+Away from dry land I survived a Force 10 during the Fastnet Yacht Race, whilst raising money for a children’s medical charity.
 I now prefer trees, tea and level horizons.
 I’m a Quaker at Street Quaker Meeting and active within the Society of Friends.